unChaz/sci-fi-5e/docs/rules/equipment.md

 **_Handcuffs_** These mechanical restraints can bind a Small or Medium creature.
 Escaping the handcuffs requires a successful DC 20 Dexterity check.
 Breaking them requires a successful DC 20 Strength check.
 Each set of handcuffs is linked to a secured datapad.
 This can be bypassed with a successful DC 15 hacking check.
 Handcuffs have 15 hit points.

+**_Magboots._** Boots that magnetize to surface improving mobility in null-g environments.
+They must be activated with an action.

 **Med Kit._** This kit is a pouch containing synthetic flesh, salves, splints, antibiotics, and a defibrillator.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Medicine check.
 Med Kit can also be used to triage an injured character if a character has the ability to do so.

 **_Mess Kit._** This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.